FStarLang/PoP-in-FStar/book/part1/part1_inductives.rst

 .......

-A record is just a tuple with user-chosen names for its fields and with special syntax for constructing then and projecting their fields.
+A record is just a tuple with user-chosen names for its fields and with special syntax for constructing them and projecting their fields.
 Here's an example.

 .. literalinclude:: ../code/Part1.Inductives.fst